What Is Numerical Software¶

 - Release a software package

-Numerical software usually uses a hybrid architecture to achieve this.
-The system is composed of a fast, low-level computing engine and an easy-to-use, high-level scripting layer.
+A hybrid architecture is employed to achieve the highest-possible performance and the most flexible computation that are simultaneously required by numerical software.
+The system is composed of a fast, low-level computing engine and an easier-to-use, high-level scripting layer.
 It is usually developed as a platform, working like a library that provides data structures and helpers for problem solving.
 The users will use a scripting engine it provides to build applications.
 Assembly is allowed in the low-level computing engine to utilize every drop of hardware: multi-core, multi-threading, cache, vector processing, etc.

 A general description of the architecture is like the following layers, from high-level to low-level: